Lyrcaxis/DialogueEditor/README.md

 # DialogueEditor
 Simple dialogue editor

-This was programmed using C#7.2 , and uses some exclusive features(like local functions).
+This was programmed using C#7.2 , and may use some exclusive features.
-If you wish to use it in a pre-C#7.2 environment, you will have to move the local functions outside to the class.

 -- Usage is simple --